bichenkk/ethstore/README.md

 <img src="https://raw.githubusercontent.com/bichenkk/ethstore/master/materials/screenshot.png">

 If you have restarted the ganache again, you may face the problem of `TX doesn't have the correct nonce.`.
-You need to start your ganache everytime with a new network id so the MetaMask can recognise it is a new chain.
+You need to start your ganache everytime with a new network id and also quit Chrome and restart completely so the MetaMask can recognise it is a new chain.
 ```javascript
 // Run Ganache with a new network id
 ganache-cli -b 2 -p 8545 -i [new-network-id]